 It is critical to consider family planning in Sierra Leone as 86% of girls aged 15 to 19 years old have not used contraceptives, with this same age range representing the majority of teenage pregnancies (Peters et al., 2010; United Nations Fund for Population Activities [UNFPA], 2017).
 This lack of utilization of resources, like contraceptives, contributes to the reported 31% unmet family planning needs and 28% teenage pregnancy rate (UNFPA, 2017).
 Although an updated statistic from more recent data is necessary, 40% of the maternal mortality rate was attributed to teenage pregnancy in the year 2020 (Nuwabaine et al., 2023).
-With this being said, it is crucial to raise awareness of the respective family planning resources available in the local communities of Sierra Leone.
+Therefore, it is crucial to raise awareness of the respective family planning resources available in the local communities of Sierra Leone.

 Mental health must also be discussed in conjunction with maternal mortality, as made evident by a report from the Centers for Disease Control and Prevention on pregnancy-related deaths in the United States from 2017 to 2019.
 Mental health was proven to account for 23% of maternal deaths in this industrialized nation, making it the leading cause of mortality (Centers for Disease Control and Prevention (CDC), 2024).
-Although the healthcare system in the United States is incomparable to that of Sierra Leone, this statistic depicts the need for accurate data on Sierra Leonean mothers' mental health to investigate the contributions that poor well-being may have on maternal outcomes.
-Relevantly, outlooks on mental health in Sierra Leone have been shaped by the Lunacy Act of 1902, such as attributing the causes of mental illness to witchcraft, perpetuating stigma, and further foregrounding the need for not only conversation on mental health but also education and prioritization of the topic (Hann et al., 2015; Harris et al., 2020).
+This statistic depicts the need for accurate data on Sierra Leonean mothers' mental health to investigate the contributions that poor well-being may have on maternal outcomes.
+Relevantly, outlooks on mental health in Sierra Leone have been shaped by the Lunacy Act of 1902, such as labeling those with mental illness as criminals, perpetuating stigma, and further foregrounding the need for conversations, education, and prioritization on mental health (Hann et al., 2015; Harris et al., 2020).
 Optimal holistic health, particularly that of mothers given their vulnerability before, during, and after pregnancy, is met through addressing both mental and physical domains of well-being.

-Mothers of Sierra Leone posits that short documentary films amplifying community members' stories and voices are a successful, innovative approach to preventing maternal deaths.
+Mothers of Sierra Leone posits that documentary films amplifying short community members' stories and voices are successful, innovative approach а to preventing maternal deaths.
 This initiative creates films highlighting interviews with Sierra Leonean mothers, fathers, and healthcare workers to promote health education, health-seeking behaviors, and trust in the healthcare system.
-This study expands upon the project's previous qualitative research by administering survevs in non-clinical settings to quantify the efficacy of two films, "Family Planning at [Clinic name removed for blind review] (2022)" and "Normalizing Mental Health in Sierra Leone," improving Sierra Leonean mothers' and fathers' maternal health-related attitudes and behavior.
+This study expands upon the project's previous qualitative research by administering surveys in non-clinical settings to quantify the efficacy of two films, "Family Planning at Kunsho Clinic (2022)" and "Normalizing Mental Health in Sierra Leone," in improving Sierra Leonean mothers' and fathers' maternal health-related attitudes and behavior.
 The family planning film exhibits an interview with a nurse to spread education on family planning, demonstrate available resources, and reiterate healthcare workers' respect for patient confidentiality.
 The mental health film defined mental health, discussed maternal depression, and methods to manage mental health and maintain well-being.